liquibase/gradle-liquibase-plugin/README.md

 The `liquibase` block can also set two properties; `mainClassName` and `jvmArgs`.

 The `mainClassName` property tells the plugin the name of the class to invoke in order to run Liquibase.
-This value is optional and defaults to `liquibase.integration.commandline.Main`.
-This value can be changed to call other classes instead, such as the plugin's own `org.liquibase.gradle.OutputEnablingLiquibaseRunner` which fixes a Liquibase 3.6 logging issue.
-You will need to make sure that whatever class you use with `mainClassName` is included as a `liquibaseRuntime` dependency.
+By default, the plugin determines the version of Liquibase being used and sets this value to either `liquibase.integration.commandline.LiquibaseCommandLine` for version 4.4+, or `liquibase.integration.commandline.Main` for earlier versions.
+This value can be set to call other classes instead, such as the plugin's own `org.liquibase.gradle.OutputEnablingLiquibaseRunner` which fixes a Liquibase 3.6 logging issue.
+You will need to make sure whatever class you use with `mainClassName` can be found in one of the `liquibaseRuntime` dependencies.

 The `jvmArgs` property tells the plugin what JVM arguments to set when forking the Liquibase process, and defaults to an empty array, which is usually fine.